iamdejan/rust-simple-pong/README.md

 1) Run `$ cargo build`.
 2) If you're using RLS from Visual Studio Code, add `.gdignore` file to `/target/rls` folder.
-3) Just open this project with Godot, and you're good to go.
+3) Open this project with Godot, and you're good to go.

 ## Built With